jasonleebrown/UCE_phyluce_pipeline/README.md

 ###  MitoGenome Step 1.
 Organize a directory structure

-Make the following directories in whatever work directory you want: work_directory/fastas  – This will hold the per-sample read alignment results.
+Make the following directories in whatever work directory you want:
+-'work_directory/fastas' will hold the per-sample read alignment results.
 Empty for now.

 ```
 mkdir -p work_directory/fastas
 ```

-'work_directory/reference/mtGenome' – This will hold your hisat2 index files and the 'mtGenome_reference.fasta' just created (you can copy that there)
+-'work_directory/reference/mtGenome' will hold your hisat2 index files and the 'mtGenome_reference.fasta'

 ```
 mkdir -p work_directory/reference/mtGenome
 ```

-'work_directory/samples' – This holds your folders corresponding to each sample to be included in the phylogeny.
+-'work_directory/samples' holds your folders corresponding to each sample to be included in the phylogeny.
 To do this, go to the ‘2_clean-fastq’ folder of one of your phyluce runs.
 Copy (or link) these folders into this 'samples' directory.
 Note you need to do this - do not work from '2_clean-fastq'.

 For example, for the samples directory, the path to your sample reads would be something like: work_directory/samples/amazonica_Iquitos_JLB08_0264/split-adapter-quality-trimmed work_directory/samples/benedicta_Pampa_Hermosa_0050/split-adapter-quality-trimmed etc.

+-Last, make a few other folders required
 ```
 mkdir -p work_directory/reference_sets
 mkdir -p work_directory/angsd_bams